justinltodd/security-interview-questions/README.md

 34. How do you balance demands from different stakeholders who have conflicting requirements?

 35. What is layered security architecture?
 Is it a good approach?
 Why?
+    * Layered security, also known as layered defense, describes the practice of combining multiple mitigating security controls to protect resources and data.

 36. Have you designed security measures that span overlapping information domains?
 Can you give me a brief overview of the solution?